An agency owner was having an Accounts Receivable problem—several clients weren’t paying on-time.

 This means outlining payment terms (and consequences) up front, and then consistently enforcing those terms unless there’s a good reason to deviate.

 When it comes to agency A/R, the squeakiest wheel gets paid.
-If you no longer handle accounting yourself, share this article with your finance team.
+Read on for best practices and how to implement them with your team.

 Recognizing the Control You Have